fei-shen-null/webinterface/README.md

 b) With embedded PHP server

 When using the embedded PHP server to serve the webinterface, it might be used as a control center application for the server stack.
-To start the embedded PHP sever launch the following command on CLI:
-C:\server\bin\php\php -S localhost:90 -t C:\server\www
+To start it, launch the following command on CLI: C:\server\bin\php\php -S localhost:90 -t C:\server\www Or simply use start-scp-server.bat.
 You might reach the webinterface via the URL http://localhost:90/tools/webinterface/index.php